dpeerlab/Palantir/README.md

  * better cell index checks for compatibility with spatial data
  * address pygam incompatibility with newer scipy versions
  * address fcsparser incompatibility with Numpy 2.0
- * use different joblib backend in bugy version
+ * use different joblib backend in buggy version
- * more convinient cell-name handling for intergers (e.g., in spatial data)
+ * more convenient cell-name handling for integers (e.g., in spatial data)

  ### Version 1.4.1
   * update `LICENSE` file to be consistent with MIT - license
-  * implement `plot_trajectories` to show multiple poaths on the UMAP
+  * implement `plot_trajectories` to show multiple paths on the UMAP
-  * Drop leiden dependency to allow Python >= 3.13. igrph is used instead.
+  * Drop leiden dependency to allow Python >= 3.13. igraph is used instead.

  ### Version 1.4.0
  * Made pygam an optional dependency that can be installed with `pip install palantir[gam]` or `pip install palantir[full]`